Seal 6: Commitment

 Seal 6: Commitment is the seventh studio album by British singer Seal.
 It was released worldwide on 20 September 2010 with the exception of the United States where it was released on 28 September 2010.
 The album is produced by David Foster, who also produced Seal's previous sixth studio album Soul.
 It debuted at number eleven on the UK Albums Chart, becoming Seal's highest-charting album on the chart since Seal IV in 2003.
 As of January 2012, the album had sold 52,932 copies in the United Kingdom.
-The album has produced two singles, "Secret" and "Weight of My Mistakes".
+The album has produced two singles – "Secret" and "Weight of My Mistakes".

 Background

 In an interview with Reuters Seal attributed the title of the album to his wife Heidi Klum, saying, "I think that commitment is the recurring theme that kept popping up.
 Certainly the last seven years of my life since I met my wife (Heidi Klum) have been extremely committed.
 But not just in our personal life.
 My work has a level of commitment to it.
 The team around me consists of people who are committed."
 According to Seal the recurring themes on the album range from "relationships to searching to sacrifice to digging in the dirt."
 He said, "I had to do that on one or two songs.
 In order to write things that are going to resonate with people, you are going to have to dig in certain places."

 Angus Batey of The Guardian stated in his interview with Seal that:

-Commitment is as much about looking back to who he was as celebrating the contentment he feels today.
-Seal came to the sessions with 41 songs at least partly written – unprecedented for an artist who would struggle to come up with a dozen strong ideas every three or four years.
-"What's changed is me," he says.
-"Trevor and David were dealing with two different people."

-Seal is still driven by his perfectionist muse, but family life has meant rethinking his priorities.
-Rather than booking a studio, he rented a house in the town of Montecito, with the plan being to live there while recording.
-But the pursuit of art had to take second place to his responsibilities as husband and father.

-"It was just an hour away from Los Angeles," he says of the house-turned-studio, "so I did come home, to be with my family.
-[Music] is something that you love doing, but second to the thing that you really love, which is your wife and kids.
-I mean, it's only music – it's not that important."